benhowell/react-grid-gallery/UPGRADE_GUIDE.md

 Styling props such as `thumbnailStyle`, `tagStyle`, `tileViewportStyle` now get some extra data as arguments, read more in [the docs](https://github.com/benhowell/react-grid-gallery#gallery-options).

-In [v0.5.x docs](https://github.com/benhowell/react-grid-gallery/tree/v0.5.6#programmers-notes) there was a hacky access to `this` in event handlers.
-After lightbox functionality was stripped out it's not needed and removed.

 In [v0.5.x](https://github.com/benhowell/react-grid-gallery/tree/v0.5.6), there was [hacky access](https://github.com/benhowell/react-grid-gallery/tree/v0.5.6#programmers-notes) to `this` in event handlers.
 After lightbox functionality was stripped out this hack was removed as well.

 ### Image Options changes
 - `thumbnail` renamed to `src`